 Chemical reactions in our brain prepare us to react in the most effective way.
 A simple example is blushing, which seems to have an evolutionary purpose.
 In an embarrassing situation, blushing can be an automatic and uncontrollable response.

-Psychologists explain this as a way to show our regret over a wrongdoing.
+Psychologists explain this as a way to show our regret over wrongdoing.
 By blushing the negative social impression of others might reduce.

-Universal language of emotions
+The universal language of emotions

 Emotions we experience while making a decision are immediate emotions.
 Our body and face add an automatic reaction (like blushing).
 Immediate emotions are often more intense and can have a bigger impact on a decision.